 Policy Statement 2: If the APA Ethics Code, as amended in 2010, establishes a higher standard of conduct than is required by law, psychologists must meet the higher ethical standard.
-If psychologists' ethical responsibilities conflict with law, regulations or other governing legal authority or organizational demands, psychologists make known their commitment to the Ethics Code and take steps to resolve the conflict in a responsible manner in keeping with basic principles of human rights.
-(APA Ethical Principles of Psychology and Code of Conduct, Introductory Section)
+If psychologists' ethical responsibilities conflict with law, regulations or other governing legal authority or organizational demands, psychologists make known their commitment to this Ethics Code and take steps to resolve the conflict in a responsible manner in keeping with basic principles of human rights.

-Ethics Standard 1.02, Ethical Principles of Psychologists and Code of Conduct, Conflicts Between Ethics and Law, Regulations, or Other Governing Legal Authority
+Standard 1.02, Ethical Principles of Psychologists and Code of Conduct, Conflicts Between Ethics and Law, Regulations, or Other Governing Legal Authority